TheoPth/sgit/README.md

 # installation

-Clone the repository : git clone git clone https://www.github.com/theopth/sgit
+Clone the repository : git clone https://www.github.com/theopth/sgit

 Move to root of the folder: cd sgit